-- a.
-The right to inspect all relevant records, including personally identifiable records of the student in accordance with the standards established by the Family Educational Rights Privacy Act (FERPA); - b.
+- 4. Although nothing prohibits or discourages the District from having an informal resolution process (including but not limited to filing a grievance or submitting to mediation) prior to the hearing, such informal steps cannot be required prior to the hearing and cannot operate in such a manner as to unduly delay the hearing. - 5.
+The parties to the hearing have the following rights: - a.
+The right to inspect all relevant records, including personally identifiable records of the student.
+The range of records reviewable is the same as under the Family Educational Rights Privacy Act (FERPA); - b.
 The right to participate in the hearing; - c.
 The right to be represented and advised by an attorney; - d.
 The right to present evidence and confront, cross-examine and compel the attendance of witnesses; - e.
-The right to obtain a record of the hearing but at the cost of the party requesting the record; and - f.
-The right to obtain written findings of fact, conclusions of law, and decision.

-7. Hearing Conduct.

-- a.
-Due Process Hearings will be closed.
-The parents or guardian may elect to have the student present at the DPH. - b.
-The hearing officer must hold the Due Process Hearing within 30 days of his or her appointment as hearing officer.
-This timeline may be extended upon the request of one party or by agreement of both parties and the entry of an order by the hearing officer. - c.
-Each hearing must be conducted at a time and place which is reasonably convenient to the District and the parents.
-The District's facilities will be presumed to be a reasonably convenient location unless challenged by the parent. - 8.
-Issues at Hearing.
-The issues raised at the Due Process Hearing must be those addressed in the Request form unless otherwise agreed by the parties. - 9.
-Decision Timeline.
+The right to obtain a record of the hearing but at the cost of the party; and - f.
+The right to obtain written findings of fact, conclusions of law, and decision. - 6.
+Section 504/Title II due process hearings will be closed.
+The parents or guardian may elect to have the student present at the hearing. - 7.
+The hearing officer must hold the hearing within 30 days of his/her appointment as hearing officer.
+This timeline may be extended upon the request of the party or parties and by agreement and order of the hearing officer. - 8.
+Each hearing must be conducted at a time and place which is reasonably convenient to the District and the parents or guardian.
+The District's facilities will be presumed to be a reasonably convenient location but the parents or guardian may challenge this presumption with the hearing officer. - 9.
+The party that requested the due process hearing may not raise issues at the due process hearing that were not addressed in the Request for a 504/Title II Due Process Hearing unless the other party agrees. - 10.
 The hearing officer shall render a final, written decision no later than 15 days following the completion of the hearing.
 A decision may be rendered after 15 days, if either party requests an extension of this timeframe, and for good cause shown.
+The decision of the hearing is final and binding, subject to the procedures outlined below.

+Copyright by IDEAS in Education, LLC 2013,

+OCR has acknowledged that Section 504, unlike the IDEA, does not obligate districts to provide or pay for hearing transcripts to parents/guardians.
+See, e.g., Miami-Dade County (FL) Sch.
+Dist., 52 IDELR 53 (OCR 2008).

-The decision of the hearing officer is final and binding, subject to the procedures outlined below. - 10.
-Costs.
-The District is responsible for costs directly attributable to the provision of administration hearings described in these procedures, including compensation of the hearing officer, and other related expenses.
+- 11. The Wentzville R-IV School District is responsible for costs directly attributable to the provision of administration hearings described in these procedures, including compensation of the hearing officer, and other related expenses.
 The District is not responsible for the cost of hearing transcripts requested by the parent.
-The District is not responsible for the costs of legal counsel or other representative of the parent or for the costs of producing or reproducing the evidence presented by the parent.
+The District is not responsible for the costs of legal counsel or other representatives of the parent/guardian or eligible student or for the costs of producing or reproducing the evidence presented by the parent/guardian or eligible student. - 12.
+Any timelines specified herein may be extended by agreement of the District and parent/guardian or eligible student or by order of the hearing officer. - 13.
+Any party aggrieved by the decision of the impartial hearing officer may appeal that decision to any court of competent jurisdiction.